Go to content

 • Completed and signed application(s)

-• Bank deposit certificate for 300/400/500 % of min wage (depending on the number of dependents) (Does not apply to Cat D active)
+• Bank deposit certificate for 300/400/500 % of min wage (depending on the number of dependants) (Does not apply to Cat D active).
+Please refer to the case study here to explain in full.

-• Health Insurance certificate(s) all THREE insurances must have been continous since application/last renewal * ( see Note 2 below) (Does not apply to Cat D active)
+• Health Insurance certificate(s) all THREE insurances (ages 18 to 60) must have been continuous since application/last renewal * ( see Note 2 below) (Does not apply to Cat D active)

 • New Passport photo(s)